UPDATE as of 2021-09-18: A few details changed since the original was written. This has been updated to reflect those changes.

-While it’s pretty complicated, and takes fair bit of work, setting up your own email server with lightsail can be done.
+While it’s a little complicated, and takes fair bit of work, setting up your own email server with lightsail can be done.
 And it’s pretty cool to have your own email server.

-For starters, you’ll need a lightsail server with the LAMP stack.
+For starters, you’ll need a lightsail server.
+A small one is fine.
+A personal mail server should not use a lot of system resources.
 You’ll need a domain name, with DNS set up to be managed by lightsail.
-You can use apt-get to install sendmail, awscli, alpine, and dovecot-imapd, and dovecot-core.
+You’ll need a few software bits: sendmail, awscli, alpine, dovecot-imapd, and dovecot-core.
 For the imap server to work, you’ll need to open up tcp/143 in Firewall section of the networking tab for your Lightsail server.
+If you are not going to add a DAV server you should probably remove http and https from the firewall config.
+But be sure to keep ssh!

 Once you have all those parts installed, then ..